Humanitarian principles: Humanitarian accountability

-commitment to respond to and balance the needs of stakeholders in its decision making processes and activities, and delivers against this commitment."
+commitment to respond to and balance the needs of stakeholders in its decision-making processes and activities, and delivers against this commitment."
 Humanitarian Accountability Partnership International adds: "Accountability is about using power responsibly."

 Article 9 of the Code of Conduct for the International Red Cross and Red Crescent Movement and NGOs in Disaster Relief states:

 "We hold ourselves accountable to both those we seek to assist and those from whom we accept resources;" and thus identifies the two major stake holders: donors and beneficiaries.
 However, traditionally humanitarian agencies have tended to practice mainly "upward accountability", i.e. to their donors.

 The experience of many humanitarian agencies during the Rwandan Genocide, led to a number of initiatives designed to improve humanitarian assistance and accountability, particularly with respect to the beneficiaries.
 Examples include the Sphere Project, ALNAP, Compas, the People In Aid Code of Good Practice, and the Humanitarian Accountability Partnership International, which runs a "global quality insurance scheme for humanitarian agencies."

-Additional principles

-The RC/NGO Code also lists a number of more aspirational principles which are derived from experience with development assistance.